AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - not urinating regularly

-If you are not sure if any of the above apply to your child, talk to your child's doctor or pharmacist before giving them Amoxiclav.
+If you are not sure if any of the above applies to your child, talk to your doctor or pharmacist before giving him Amoxiclav.

-In some cases, the doctor may test for the type of bacteria that is causing your child's infection.
-Depending on the results, your child may be given Amoxiclav with a different content of the active substance or another medicine.
+In some cases, the doctor may test the type of bacteria causing your child's infection.
+Depending on the results, your child may be given Amoxiclav with a different strength of the active substance or a different medicine.

 Conditions to watch out for

-Amoxiclav may worsen some existing conditions or cause serious side effects.
-These include allergic reactions, convulsions (seizures) and inflammation of the colon.
-You should watch out for some symptoms while your child is taking this medicine to reduce the risk of problems.
-See “ Conditions to watch out for” in point 4 .
+Amoxiclav may make some existing conditions worse or cause serious side effects.
+These include allergic reactions, fits (seizures) and inflammation of the colon.
+You should look out for certain symptoms while your child is taking this medicine to reduce the risk of problems.
+See “ Conditions to look out for” in section 4 .

 Blood or urine tests

-If your child is having blood tests (such as red blood cell count or liver function tests) or urine tests, tell the doctor or nurse that he is taking Amoxiclav.
-This is necessary because Amoxiclav can affect the results of these studies.
+If your child is having blood tests (such as red blood cell count or liver function tests) or urine tests, tell the doctor or nurse that your child is taking Amoxiclav.
+This is because Amoxiclav may affect the results of these tests.

 Other drugs and Amoxiclav

-Please tell your doctor or pharmacist if your child is taking or has recently taken any other medicines, including over-the-counter and herbal medicines.
+Please tell your doctor or pharmacist if your child is taking or has recently taken any other medicines, including medicines obtained without a prescription and herbal medicines.

-In particular, you should consult your doctor if your child is taking any of the following medicines:
+Specifically, you should consult your doctor if your child is taking any of the following medications:

-- allopurinol (to treat gout) may make it more likely that you will have an allergic skin reaction,
+- allopurinol (for the treatment of gout) may be more likely to cause an allergic skin reaction,

-- probenecid (used to treat gout): the doctor may decide to adjust the dose of Amoxiclav,
+- probenecid (used to treat gout): your doctor may decide to adjust the dose of Amoxiclav,

-- medicines that prevent the formation of blood clots (such as warfarin): additional blood tests may be needed,
+- medicines that prevent blood clots (such as warfarin): additional blood tests may be needed,

-- methotrexate (used to treat cancer or rheumatic diseases): Amoxiclav can affect how it works,
+- methotrexate (used to treat cancer or rheumatic diseases): Amoxiclav may affect the way it works,

-- mycophenolate mofetil (used to suppress the immune system in transplants): close clinical monitoring is required during co-administration with the antibiotic and for a short period thereafter.
+- mycophenolate mofetil (used to suppress the immune system in transplants): close clinical monitoring is necessary during co-administration with the antibiotic and for a short period afterwards.

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to become pregnant, ask your doctor or pharmacist for advice before using this medicine.

-The possibility of increased sensitivity should be considered.
+The possibility of increased sensitivity should be taken into account.

 This medicinal product contains sodium.

-If your baby is less than 4 weeks old, talk to your doctor or pharmacist before giving him this medicine, and especially if your baby is being given other medicines that contain propylene glycol or ethanol.
+If your baby is under 4 weeks old, talk to your doctor or pharmacist before giving this medicine, especially if the baby is being given other medicines that contain propylene glycol or ethanol.

 Benzyl alcohol can cause allergic reactions.

-Benzyl alcohol is associated with a risk of severe side effects, including breathing problems (called "choking syndrome") in young children.
-Do not use in newborns (under 4 weeks of age) unless recommended by your doctor.
+Benzyl alcohol is associated with a risk of serious side effects, including breathing problems (called “choking syndrome”) in young children.
+Do not use in newborns (up to 4 weeks of age) unless recommended by your doctor.

 Do not use for more than one week in young children (under 3 years of age) unless recommended by your doctor or pharmacist.

-Ask your doctor or pharmacist for advice if you are pregnant or breast-feeding, as large amounts of benzyl alcohol can build up in your body and cause an unwanted reaction (called 'metabolic acidosis').
+Ask your doctor or pharmacist for advice if you are pregnant or breast-feeding, as large amounts of benzyl alcohol can build up in your body and may cause a side effect (called “metabolic acidosis”).

-Ask your doctor or pharmacist for advice if you have kidney or liver disease, because large amounts of benzyl alcohol can build up in your body and cause an unwanted reaction (called 'metabolic acidosis').
+Ask your doctor or pharmacist for advice if you have kidney or liver disease, because large amounts of benzyl alcohol can build up in your body and may cause a side effect (called “metabolic acidosis”).

 3. How to give Amoxiclav